-12. Further details on information handling practices
+10. Further information on information handling practices

-Further details on information handling practices can be found on www.yourexperience.ie.
+Further details on information handling practices can be found at www.yourexperience.ie.

-Our website has a dedicated section on information governance, where you can find out more about our information governance framework designed to protect and safeguard all information collected in the course of the National Care Experience Programme.
+Our website has a dedicated section on information governance, where you can find out more about our information governance framework designed to protect and safeguard all information collected by the National Care Experience Programme.

-Alternatively, you can write to us at:
+Alternatively, you can also email us at info@yourexperience.ie or write to us at:

-info@yourexperience.ie

-or

-The National Care Experience Programme C/o Health Information and Quality Authority George's Court George's Lane Smithfield, Dublin 7
+The National Care Experience Programme team C/o Health Information and Quality Authority George's Court, George's Lane Smithfield, Dublin 7 D07 E98Y

-13. Review
+11. Review

-This policy will be reviewed every three years or alternatively in light of any legislative or other relevant project requirements.
+This policy will be reviewed every three years or alternatively in light of any legislative changes or other relevant programme requirements.

-14. Revision History
+12. Revision History

 Number Effective date Reason for update

 1.0 1 August 2019 Original document release

 2.0 6 August 2021 Review in advance of National Inpatient Experience Survey

 3.0 1 January 2022 Periodic review

-4.0 1 August 2022 Review in advance of the National Maternity
+4.0 1 August 2022 Review in advance of the National Maternity Bereavement

-Bereavement Survey and the End of Life Survey 5.0 10 March 2025 Periodic review
+Experience Survey and the National End of Life Survey 5.0 06 October 2023 Version history corrected no change to content and no change to dates 6.0 10 March 2025 Periodic review